 455

-pre-computed values within a specific AOD range.
-A match may be found under high aerosol loadings, but with a large residual (i.e., observed minus simulated).
-A match may be also impossible if the aerosol burden exceeds the predefined AOD limit, requiring extrapolation beyond the limit.
+pre-computed values within a specific AOD range, which may be a poor fit if the aerosol burden is high or exceeds the predefined AOD limit.
 These retrievals are often flagged as marginal quality, and consequently excluded from the QA screening for best-quality data.
-Finally, setting an upper AOD limit is necessary to minimize the risk of cloud contamination.
+Setting an upper AOD limit is necessary to minimize the impact of residual cloud contamination.
 Heavy dust scenes may be either retrieved but with low confidence in clear sky, or classified as clouds and not retrieved.

 To check whether the fresh dust plume was erroneously classified as clouds, Fig. 6 displays the cloud fraction and cloud masks reported in selected granules from each product, as well as the TROPOMI UVAI on 27 May 2018.
 Given the small overpass time differences between S5P and Aqua (5 minute) and between S5P and NOAA20 (1 hour), TROPOMI UVAI provides a nearly coincident view of the dust plume.
 Fig. 6 reveals that the thick dust plume is mostly flagged as clouds in all products.
 For MODIS, the DB algorithm detected parts of the plume fringes, where the AODs reached the algorithm limit (3.5).
 MAIAC classified the majority of dust scene as “cloudy”.
 For VIIRS, the DB algorithm does not report cloud masking or fraction; instead it reports an Unsuitable_Pixel_Fraction_Land_Ocean parameter, which indicates that the dust pixels near Aralkum were not retrieved.
 Similarly, the dust scene was flagged as “confidently cloudy” in the EPS algorithm.

 On 28 May 2018, a high pressure system produced cloud-free conditions over Central Asia, providing an optimal sky condi- tion for aerosol observation (Fig. 5(b)).
 All products successfully captured the extensive dust layer over western Turkmenistan; however, there are large differences in the AOD magnitudes.
 Notably, VIIRS EPS yields significantly lower (by more than 50%) AOD than other products over dust-affected areas.
 As described in Section 2, all the algorithms use predefined aerosol optical models (including a coarse-mode dust models) to represent location- and season-dependent aerosol microphysical prop- erties.
 To examine whether the dust optical model was successfully selected, Fig. 7 displays the aerosol optical model reported in selected granules.
 MODIS DB does not report this information and thus is not shown.
 Both MODIS MAIAC and VIIRS DB successfully selected their respective dust models for the dust scene over western Turkmenistan.
-Whereas, VIIRS EPS
+VIIRS EPS